luciopaiva/witchcraft/README.md

 Chrome extensions can't access the local file system, so dot.js runs a tiny web server on port 3131 that serves files out of `~/.js`.

 The dot.js Chrome extension then makes ajax requests to http://localhost:3131/www.google.com any time you hit a page on `www.google.com`, for example, and executes the returned JavaScript.
+It will also append any relevant CSS files to the page's head tag.

 Our tiny server, upon receiving a request to `www.google.com`, looks for these scripts, in this exact order:

+* `~/.js/com.css`
+* `~/.js/google.com.css`
+* `~/.js/www.google.com.css`
 * `~/.js/com.js`
 * `~/.js/google.com.js`
 * `~/.js/www.google.com.js`

-And it returns a bundled version of all scripts it can find, ready to be executed by the extension.
+And it returns a bundled version of all scripts it can find for each type (Javascript and CSS), ready to be executed by the extension.
 If there were a `com.js` and a `www.google.com.js`, the resulting script would be a concatenation of them.
+The same with CSS.

 Defunkt's original dot.js server ran over HTTPS, since Chrome complains if you request something over HTTP on a HTTPS page.
 This is called "mixed content" (see [this explanation](https://developers.google.com/web/fundamentals/security/prevent-mixed-content/what-is-mixed-content)).